neondatabase/website/content/docs/guides/protected-branches.md

     ![Set as protected confirmation](/docs/guides/ip_allow_set_as_protected_confirmation.png)

-    Your branch is now designated as protected, as indicated by the protected branch shield.
+    Your branch is now designated as protected, as indicated by the protected branch shield, shown below.
 Only IP addresses on your IP allowlist will be able to connect to this branch.
-The other branches in your project will not have IP restrictions.
+The other branches in your project do not have IP restrictions.

     ![Branch page badge](/docs/guides/ip_allow_branch_badge.png)